al-husayn/al-husayn/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Learn more about React, Next JS, Typescript, Node JS and PostSQL
+- 🥅 2022 Goals: Learn more about React, Next JS, Typescript, Node JS, PostgreSQL and Tailwind CSS
 - ⚡ Fun fact: I love playing soccer, reading and surfing the internet